GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ![image](https://user-images.githubusercontent.com/53577819/210058289-44393a75-a9c4-4ef7-b5c1-c558a574a1c6.png ':size=500')

-Make sure to push the hose all the way up to the ends on each side, the T and the pressure sensor
+Make sure to push the hose all the way up to the ends on each side, the T and the pressure sensor.

 ![image](https://user-images.githubusercontent.com/53577819/210059113-91543a43-2b47-4828-8e3b-59ab303a4449.png ':size=500')

 ![image](https://user-images.githubusercontent.com/53577819/210632536-762bff36-2776-4a6c-8c40-ea43f9e2f1d3.png ':size=500')

-Please use the tables in [**Component Wiring**](#328-pressure-transducer) for details on RED, BLACK and YELLOW wire connections to the Arduino.
+?>Refer to the [**3.2.8 Component Wiring**](#328-pressure-transducer) section on wiring to the arduino.
 ### 2.2.3 Finish
 ***
 If you haven't already, you're ready to connect everything to the Arduino.
-Use [**Component Wiring**](#320-component-wiring) for quickly referencing all components.
+Use [**3.2.0 Component Wiring**](#320-component-wiring) for quickly referencing all components.

 One piece of advice would be to solder all cables to their respective boards as during the machine operation there is quite a bit of vibration which can introduce noise/frequent.
 This can lead to unexplained behaviours.